-One of the reasons why people don’t even start a healthy lifestyle is because they don’t even know where to start at, I was there too.
-But on today’s blog I am sharing with you how you can get started on eating healthy once and for all and never go back to your old habits.
-Starting to eat healthy can feel tricky but once you start implementing these steps that I am going to share with you and you keep doing it, you will be a pro and not even recognize you are simply following steps, I promise it will feel like a lifestyle and not a diet routine.
+One of the reasons why people don’t even start a healthy lifestyle is because they don’t even know where to start, I was there too.
+But on today’s blog, I am sharing with you how you can get started on eating healthy once and for all and never go back to your old habits.
+Starting to eat healthily can feel tricky but once you start implementing these steps that I am going to share with you and you keep doing it, you will be a pro and not even recognize you are simply following steps, I promise it will feel like a lifestyle and not a diet routine.

-But don’t get scared, starting to eat healthy is really not hard, what can be hard is your old habits, rituals and beliefs of food, that’s what can make the process harder but one you know why you need to make those changes then following these three steps on how to start eating healthy will be a light at the end of the tunnel and the best life changing decision you are about to make.
+But don’t get scared, starting to eat healthily is really not hard, what can be hard is your old habits, rituals, and beliefs of food, that’s what can make the process harder but once you know why you need to make those changes then following these three steps on how to start eating healthy will be a light at the end of the tunnel and the best life-changing decision you are about to make.

 STEP 1: Fill Your Nutritional Requirements

 You are going to be shocked when I tell you that no matter how good your diet is almost everybody (even very healthy athletes) have at least three nutrient deficiency.
 A study made by the “Journal of the International Society of Sports Nutrition” showed that people who were following one of the most popular diet plans, were in fact also having nutrient deficiencies, especially six of them.
 It is very important that you start by fixing these deficiencies because without the proper nutrients required by your body your physiology won’t work properly making you feel tired, sick, and not good at all.